Ottoline Leyser: Awards and honours

 Leyser was elected a Fellow of the Royal Society (FRS) in 2007.
 Her nomination reads:

 Ottoline Leyser has made unique and central contributions to understanding of development.
 The focus of her work has been plant hormones, notably auxin, and her identification of the auxin receptor solved a classic problem in biology.
 She isolated several of the key mutants and has elucidated downstream pathways of hormone action, using this knowledge to characterise the control of shoot architecture.
 She played a world-leading role in promoting Arabidopsis as a key model organism in modern biology and has provided leadership to the Arabidopsis research community through the resource network GARNet.

 Leyser was appointed Commander of the Order of the British Empire (CBE) in the 2009 New Year Honours.
 She was a member of the Nuffield Council on Bioethics from 2009 to 2015, and a member of the Council's Working Party on Biofuels (2009–2011).

 Leyser was elected a foreign associate of the US National Academy of Sciences in 2012.
 She has been a Member of the German Academy of Sciences Leopoldina since 2014.
 In 2016, she was awarded an honorary doctorate by the Norwegian University of Science and Technology (NTNU).
 Other honours include the Society of Experimental Biology’s President’s Medal (2000), the Royal Society's Rosalind Franklin Award (2007), the International Plant Growth Substance Association’s Silver Medal (2010), and the UK Genetic Society Medal (2016, which recognises outstanding contributions to genetics research).
+In 2020, Leyser was awarded The Waddington Medal from the British Society for Developmental Biology, awarded for major contributions to developmental biology in the United Kingdom.

 Leyser was appointed Dame Commander of the Order of the British Empire (DBE) in the 2017 New Year Honours for services to plant science, science in society, and equality and diversity in science.
 That same year, she received the Women in Science Award from the European Molecular Biology Organization (EMBO) and the Federation of European Biochemical Societies (FEBS).